Value of Information in Feedback Control: Quantification: Introduction

-Let $\mathcal{I}_k^c$ be the information set of the controller and $\tilde{\mathcal{I}}_k^c$ be the information set of the controller when controls are equal to zero.
-The control has \emph{no dual effect}~\cite{bar1974dual} of order $r$ ($r \geq 2$)~if
+\begin{definition}[Dual effect] For a given control system, let $\mathcal{I}_k^c$ be the information set of the controller at time $k$, and $\tilde{\mathcal{I}}_k^c$ be the information set of the controller at time $k$ when all control inputs are equal to zero.
+The control has no dual effect of order $r$, $r \geq 2$, (see e.g.,~\cite{bar1974dual}) if